Products

 Importance of intestinal environment

-The intestine is a very important organ that absorbs nutrients from daily food.
-It is divided into the small and large intestines and is responsible from digestion and absorption to elimination.
-Substances absorbed from the intestines are delivered throughout the body through the bloodstream.
-The intestine is now called as the second brain, and it is known that the intestines can stimulate the nervous and immune systems even without commands from the brain.
-Furthermore, it is said that more intestinal bacteria live in the intestines than in all the cells that make up our bodies combined.
-Our body and intestinal bacteria have a symbiotic relationship with each other.
-Some substances, such as dietary fiber, which are not digestible by the digestive enzymes we secrete and were thought to be simply excreted after eating, become food for the intestinal bacteria, and the various bioactive substances produced by the grown bacteria affect our metabolic system.
-The intestinal environment is an indispensable element for a healthy and long life.
-It is important to maintain a good intestinal environment through daily efforts.
+The intestine is a very important organ responsible for digestion, absorption, and elimination of nutrients from daily food.
+It is divided into the small and large intestines, and substances absorbed from the intestines are transported throughout the body via the bloodstream.
+In these days the intestine is called the second brain, and it is known that the intestines can influence the nervous and immune systems independently.
+Furthermore, it is said that the number of intestinal bacteria in the intestines exceeds the total number of cells in human body.
+Our body and intestinal bacteria share a symbiotic relationship.
+Some substances, such as dietary fiber, which cannot be digested by the digestive enzymes we secrete and were thought to be simply excreted after eating, serve as food for intestinal bacteria, and the various bioactive substances produced by the bacteria influence our metabolic system.
+The intestinal environment plays a crucial role in health and longevity.
+It is important to maintain a healthy intestinal environment through daily efforts.

 TOP